squid-cache/squid-cache.github.io/ConfigExamples/Intercept/LinuxRedirect.rst

 == Outline ==

 To Intercept web requests transparently without any kind of client configuration.
 When web traffic is reaching the machine squid is run on.
+This is only possible in IPv4 with NAT.

 '''NOTE:''' If squid is not running on the gateway router See ../IptablesPolicyRoute for additional configuration needed.